EU Settlement Scheme: Border Force guidance (accessible)

 A family member of an EEA national resident in the UK by the end of the transition period at 11pm on 31 December 2020 who seeks to rely themself on being resident in the UK by then, was required to apply to the EU Settlement Scheme (EUSS) by 30 June 2021, unless there are reasonable grounds for their delay in making their application.

-Where they are a joining family member who arrived in the UK on or after 1 April 2021, an application is considered as in-time if it is made within 3 months of their entry to the UK.
-This deadline starts afresh from the date of their return to the UK if they leave the UK during that 3-month period and then return.
-A joining family member can also make a valid late application to the EUSS, after the 3-month deadline, where there are reasonable grounds for their delay in applying.
+Where they are a joining family member, an application is considered as in-time if it is made by 30 June 2021 (where the date on which they first arrived in the UK after 31 December 2020 was before 1 April 2021) or otherwise within 3 months of the date on which they first arrived in the UK after 31 December 2020 (or before the expiry of their EUSS family permit, where this is later).
+A joining family member can also make a valid late application to the EUSS, after the applicable deadline, where there are reasonable grounds for their delay in applying.

 A pending valid EUSS application as a joining family member (as evidenced by a Certificate of Application) does not of itself provide a basis for entry, and is not a visa or entry clearance document as required by those seeking to live or work in the UK.